 I went to the College of Wooster, in Ohio, where I met my wife, Tara.
 We have two lovely, amazing children – a teenager and a kindergartner!

-In my senior year of College (1999), I gave my life to Jesus, and joined a Presbyterian Church soon after!
+In my senior year of College (1999), I was overcome by the Holy Spirit, and joined a Presbyterian Church soon after.

 I went to Union Theological Seminary (NYC) in order to become a professor (my mother and grandfather were professors), but discovered soon after arriving that I wanted to serve the church as a pastor.
 I did postgraduate work in theology at Princeton Theological Seminary, and began serving “on the ground”, in churches in 2008.